This page provides information on the Electric Forecourt® in Markham Vale.

 GRIDSERVE is a UK based developer of low cost, clean energy solutions with roots that started with some of the world’s first commercial deployments of solar energy and energy storage solutions over 40-years ago.
 The GRIDSERVE team has been responsible for the development, construction, and operation of more than a gigawatt of solar energy and energy storage solutions, including connecting over 100 utility-scale sustainable energy projects to the UK grid in the last five years alone.
 With this project, we intend to continue our tech-enabled ‘sun to wheel’ infrastructure to accelerate the transition to electric vehicles.

-The Site The site of the proposed Electric Forecourt® is located between Enterprise Way and the eastern side of Duckmanton, it’s to be built on unused and overgrown land.
+The site of the proposed Electric Forecourt® is located between Enterprise Way and the eastern side of Duckmanton, it’s to be built on unused and overgrown land.
 Access into the site will be from Enterprise Way, opposite existing retail facilities in Markham Vale.

 The site is currently empty and our proposal will include extensive new areas of landscaping and tree planting.
 An area to the south east would be used for battery storage.
 The site of the proposed Electric Forecourt® is 1.28 hectares (3.16 acres), the battery storage is located along the northern boundary of the site.